Handsonlearner/handsonlearner.github.io/generic.md

 nav-menu: true
 ---

-Vision: “We are in an era of computer science as a fundamental academic skill"
+Vision: We are in an era of computer science as a fundamental academic skill.

 Mission: Strengthening our ability to perform in STEM aubjects using the art of computer science.